dashbird/site/content/blog/log-based-monitoring-for-aws-lambda.md

 ## Set up and cost
 Creating the delegation takes about two minutes, and the setup screen guides you through it with a few simple steps.
 After that, the data will start pouring in and you will learn stuff about your system in a matter of minutes.

+Dashbird requires the following privileges to your AWS account.

 ```
 {
   "Version": "2012-10-17",